Clevert3ch/Clevert3ch/README.md

 ## A bit of context

-Trilingual on the daily: Norwegian, English, Spanish (all fluent), plus intermediate Guaraní.
+Trilingual on the daily — Norwegian, English, Spanish — plus intermediate Guaraní.
 When I'm not at the keyboard I'm usually out in the mountains with my two bird dogs, or in the garage wrenching on motorbikes and cars.

 ## Get in touch